All of us have a bad day, week, or even year every now and again.

 7. Move your body to feel better

 You don’t need to go to the gym and lift heavy weights or attempt to run a half marathon (but feel free to do so if you like).
-Simply engaging in light aerobic exercises such as walking, jogging, swimming, or dancing can help you reap the benefits of exercise.
+Simply engaging in light aerobic exercises such as walking, jogging, swimming, or dancing can help you reap the benefits of physical exertion, which may prevent any illness from taking over your body.

 The Bottom Line